 Upon receipt of an AUTHENTICATION REJECT message,

-a) if the message has been successfully integrity checked by the NAS, the UE shall set the update status to EU3 ROAMING NOT ALLOWED, delete the stored GUTI, TAI list, last visited registered TAI and KSIASME.
+a) if the message has been successfully integrity checked by the NAS, the UE shall set the update status to EU3 ROAMING NOT ALLOWED, delete the stored GUTI, TAI list, last visited registered TAI, the list of equivalent PLMNs (if any) and KSIASME.
+Additionally, the UE shall reset attach attempt counter, tracking area updating counter and service request attempt counter.
 The USIM shall be considered invalid until switching off the UE or the UICC containing the USIM is removed.
 If the UE maintains a counter for "SIM/USIM considered invalid for GPRS services", then the UE shall set this counter to UE implementation-specific maximum value.
 If the UE maintains a counter for "SIM/USIM considered invalid for non-GPRS services", then the UE shall set this counter to UE implementation-specific maximum value.